 How do I pay my part of the care fees?

-Generally the local authority pays the full amount to the home and then collects the amount you need to pay from you.
+Generally the local Health and Social Care Trust pays the full amount to the home and then collects the amount you need to pay from you.

 This may be different if you are paying a ‘third party top-up fee', where you have chosen a care home that costs more than the local authority will pay for (see below).